Adjudicator: Administrative law

+Construction

 Official evaluations

 An adjudicator (often referred to as a "judge", "umpire", "arbiter", or more archaically as a "daysman"), is a person who gives a critical evaluation of performances in competitions, festivals or talent shows, resulting in the award of marks, medals or prizes.

-In BP debate, an adjudicator weighs arguments and decides rankings in the house.
+In British Parliamentary Style debate, an adjudicator weighs arguments and decides rankings in the house.
 There are different types of adjudicators, each with their respective duties and levels of authority: chair, panelist, and trainee.
 In the event that the chair is the chief adjudicator of the tournament, they are referred to as "Speaker".